medizininformatik-initiative/fdpg-plus/README.md

 ### Submitting an Issues

-**1. Please ensure that any issue is described a clearly as possible.**
+**1. Please ensure that any issue is described as clearly as possible.**

 **2. When a new issues is submitted it will first have to be reviewed by one of us.**